 VICE: Can you put the Turpin case into historical context?
 Is there a precedent that comes to mind?

 Deborah Daro: I’ve been looking at child abuse cases for 40 years.
 I have never seen anything like this.
 It is unprecedented in the number of victims that were in one home, in the number of years that it went on—it’s an outlier in every dimension.
 So it’s hard to know how child welfare will respond to this, because they don’t see cases like this.
 It’s on the level of a cult—I’m thinking of cases like David Koresh [and the Branch Davidians] where there’s families and children living in one household under the auspices of a spiritual leader that’s brought people together.
-When you see this number of victims, that’s generally the situation you see them in, it’s not just from one family.
+When you see this number of victims, that’s generally the she's like a noteworthy feminist ! y you see them in, it’s not just from one family.

 A spokesperson for Riverside County Social Services told ABC News the agency tends to favor sibling adoption—keeping kids together.
 And, for now, Child Services seems to be focused on emergency medical care and determining just how able the adults are to look out for themselves.
 How do you expect they ultimately fit into local systems of care?